-3.2.13.5 Ensuring No Contamination Exists in the Decision Unit to have a high degree of confidence that no contamination exists in the decision unit.
+3.2.13.5 Ensuring No Contamination Exists in the Decision Unit that no contamination exists in the decision unit.
 As would be expected, this design is very sample intensive.
 This method, known as the "Wright/Grieve" method, was named after its developers T. Wright and A.P.
 Grieve.
 The method relies on input from the user as to a priori beliefs on the presence or absence of contamination in the decision unit.
-We have seen this method before under the sampling goal: Assess Degree of Confidence in UXO Presence > Achieve high confidence that no transects contain UXO (Section 3.2.10.2).
-In Figure 3.50 we see the inputs required for this design.
+In Figure 3.42 we see the inputs required for this design.

-The final design under the sampling goal of Comparing measurements to threshold is when the VSP user wants
+The final design under the sampling goal of Comparing measurements to threshold is when the VSP user wants to have a high degree of confidence